Click here to learn more about creating custom font styles for mobile screens in the Content Design System Manager

 - view of tables: with horizontal scroll, as a list (columns become strings), cards with or without scroll.

-- view of grids: default (columns align horizontally, one after another), default reverse (reversed columns order), 50/50 (2 columns of a same width, in a row), with desktop-like columns (only columns with content will stay visible)
+- view of grids: default (columns align horizontally, one after another), default reverse (reversed columns order), 50/50 (2 columns of the same width, in a row), with desktop-like columns (only columns with content will stay visible)

-Set of mobile available settings depends on selected element.
+The set of mobile available settings depends on the selected element.

 The content in the editing field of mobile settings will look the same as on mobile devices: